 HSAs are newer to the game, but maybe not outmatched.
 HSAs were created in 2003, as part of the Medicare Prescription Drug, Improvement, and Modernization Act.
 They help Americas save and spend pre-tax dollars to pay for qualified out-of-pocket medical expenses.
 Their primary design was to reduce a consumer’s health cost burden, but their tax structure mirrors many of the same features as a 401(k).

 401(k) vs. HSA Infographic

 In order to take advantage of pre-tax payroll contributions of both a 401(k) and an HSA, these benefits must be offered by your employer.
 But don’t worry, if that is not the case, with your HSA you can deduct those taxable contributions from your taxes each year.
-2019 401(k) maximum contributions are $19,000 for individuals.
-2019 HSA maximum contributions are $3,500 for individuals and $7,000 for families (Those raise to $3,550 for individuals and $7,100 for families in 2020).
+2021 401(k) maximum contributions are $19,500 for individuals.
+2021 HSA maximum contributions are $3,600 for individuals and $7,200 for families.
 Please note in order to have an HSA, you must have an HSA-qualifying health plan.